 "Benjamin?"

 The creature stood upright in front of her.
-"No." It sighed happily and pressed its claws against her forehead, preparing to rake.
+"No." It sighed happily and pressed its claws against her forehead, preparing to take her face its trophy.

 Retreating into the stairwell for a second time, she made her way up to the roof.
 She ran across the gravelly surface towards the edge, stopping short and flailing her arms.
 She stared thirty-three stories straight down to the streets below.
 Where was he?
 Sam’s hope sank.
 “Benjamin, where are you?”
 Her throat was ragged from the workout, and she seemed unable to throw off her scent.
 Scarecrow man was with them, and she was unable to get the devices from her office.
 She turned towards the door she emerged from and caught herself in a half sob.
 She looked around for possible rigging.
 Anything.